KaiNorberg/PatchworkOS/README.md

 **Example:** Say we wanted to implement `waitpid()`.
 First we need to implement the kernel behavior itself, then the appropriate system call, then add in handling for that system call in the standard library, then the actual function itself in the standard library and finally create some `waitpid` shell utility.
 That's a lot of work for something as simple as a waiting for a process to die, and it means a whole new API to learn.
 Instead, we can just add a `status` file to the process directory, which is only a handful lines of code, and we are done.
 Reading from the status file will block until the process dies and then read its exit status and can be used via `read()` or in the shell via `read /proc/[pid]/status`.

-## Documentation

-If you are still interested in knowing more, then you can check out the Doxygen generated [**documentation**](https://kainorberg.github.io/PatchworkOS/html/index.html).

 ---

 ## Directories